 Another Jewish scholar by the name of Josh Lambert tells us that people like Larry David and Sarah Silverman “are challenging America’s powerful religious, family-friendly culture and asserting their Jewishness by glorifying obscenity.”

 “Nothing is true.
 It’s not an absolute.
 It’s only a human construct, very definitely able to change and susceptible to change and rethinking.
 And you can then be free.
-Free to be unethical, immoral, out of society and agent for some other power, never belonging.
+Free to be unethical, immoral, out of society, and an agent for some other power, never belonging.

 “Ultimately, if you are an existentialist and you don’t believe in God and the judgment after death, then you can do anything you want: You can kill, you can do whatever society considers the most taboo thing.”